getfem/getfem/doc/sphinx/source/userdoc/xfem.rst

 ----------------------

-In order to compute adapted integration methods and finite element methods to represent a field which is discontinuous accross a level-set, a certain number of pre-computations have to be done at the mesh level.
+In order to compute adapted integration methods and finite element methods to represent a field which is discontinuous across a level-set, a certain number of pre-computations have to be done at the mesh level.
 The file :file:`getfem/getfem_mesh_level_set.h` defines the object |gf_mls| which handles these pre-computations.
 The constructor of this object is the following::